Serg09/assessment_1/Readme.md

 If I remember homework correctly, this is most simple and close code.

-> Add credit card payment method which takes one argument and a method and should subtract the amount from balance
+> Add credit card payment method which takes one argument and a method and should subtract the amount from the balance

       class CreditCard
         attr_reader :balance